s-abbas/robnptests/paper/paper.md

 Robustness is achieved by using test statistics that are based on robust location and scale measures.

 In what follows, we give a brief description of the package's contents.
-More details can be found in the introductory vignette of the package, which can be called by `vignette("robnptests-vignette")`, and the cited papers.
+More details can be found in the introductory vignette of the package, which can be called by `vignette("robnptests")`, and the cited papers.

 # Data situation
 We consider two samples of independent and identically distributed (i.i.d.) random variables $X_1, ..., X_m$ and $Y_1, ..., Y_n$, respectively.